NeneWang/Concept-Logs/pages/Exam Review.md

 	- The broken bones had to feed him and take care of him.
 Group had to compensate,
 	- They didnt leave him behind
 	- ![image.png](../assets/image_1715171751686_0.png)
-- Whats the main adaptation?
+- What's the main adaptation of Neandertals? #card
 	- ![image.png](../assets/image_1715172060291_0.png)
-	-
+- Is there a link between